shaheen234/ContentGenerator/README.md

 # ContentGenerator
-GUI based content generator given the specific keyword using gpt api
+GUI based content generator given the specific keyword using OPEN AI GPT API.

 Instructions on how to set up environment variable